 When to seek help?

-As the disease is barely half a year old, new symptoms have been regularly added.
+As the disease is barely 10 months old and still very novel, new symptoms have been regularly added.
 CDC has recently added three new symptoms of the novel coronavirus to its ongoing list.
-Congestion or runny nose, nausea and diarrhea were added including the already conventional symptoms like fever or chills, cough, shortness of breath or difficulty in breathing,fatigue, muscle or body aches, headaches, new loss of taste, or smell and sore throat.
-According to the latest data released by MOHFW (Ministry of Health and Family Welfare) older people and Immuno-suppressed patients in particular which belong to the high-risk group may present with atypical symptoms such as fatigue, reduced alertness, reduced mobility, diarrhea, loss of appetite, delirium and absence of fever.
+Congestion or runny nose, nausea and diarrhea were added including the already conventional symptoms like fever or chills, cough, shortness of breath or difficulty in breathing, fatigue, muscle or body aches, headaches, the new loss of taste, or smell and sore throat.
+According to the latest data released by MOHFW (Ministry of Health and Family Welfare), older people and Immuno-suppressed patients in particular which belong to the high-risk group may present with atypical symptoms such as fatigue, reduced alertness, reduced mobility, diarrhea, loss of appetite, delirium, and absence of fever.
 Children might not have reported fever or cough as frequently as adults.

 Until we have a vaccine for this dreaded virus, prevention is the best cure we have.